 If you have a passion for landscaping, why not get paid to do it for others?
 You can use your skills in planting, design, and outdoor care to create beautiful new spaces or upgrade existing ones for private clients or as part of a landscaping company.

-There are no necessary formal educational requirements and many find new clients simply by positive word of mouth.
-The median annual wage starts around $61,000.
+Many find new clients simply by positive word of mouth.
+The median annual wage starts at around $79,660.

 Farmer

 Farming is a rewarding job where you see the literal fruits of your labor and know what you're doing is helping to feed families and sustain the environment - with lots of time spent in the great outdoors.
-The median annual wage is around $35,000.
+The median annual wage is around $87,980, which could help lower your financial stress.

 Bottom Line